 Do your souvenir shopping at Mercado Artesanal

 Looking for colourful souvenirs?
 Mercado Artesanal is the place!
 If you don’t have extra time to visit the huge handcraft market in Otavalo, Mercado Artesanal is the best alternative.
 Mercado Artesanal is placed in La Mariscal area.
 It is a cheaper alternative than Otavalo.
 Here you get a chance use your haggling skills.
-You can get some really good and unique deals, everything from colourful shoes, bags, scarfs and jewelry.
+You can get some really good and unique deals, everything from colourful shoes, bags, scarfs and jewellery.

 Related: Top Tips for Travelling in Quito

-Enjoy La Carolina park with locals on a Sunday
+Enjoy La Carolina Park with locals on a Sunday